This is the ultimate trick to organizing your queries in Google BigQuery.

 And as a result, the more queries you save, the harder it becomes to navigate and find the one you want.

 The benefits of keeping organized at work are obvious.
-In the same vein, its a habit you should maintain with your queries as well.
+In the same vein, its a habit you should maintain with your queries.

 That’s why in this post, you’ll learn how to create an organized system for your BigQuery queries using superQuery‘s web-based IDE.